Mirrors in the Home and How to Hang Them

 Mirror screws can be used to fix small and medium-sized mirrors.
 A mirror bigger than l.22mm x 910mm is too heavy for screws, as weight and stress may cause cracking at the corners.

 Mirrors may be supplied with pre-drilled holes and suitable chrome-headed mirror screws and caps.
-Theheads have counter-sunk holes.
+Theheads have counter-sunk screw holes.
 The mirror can be drilled with a spear-point drill.

 With ordinary screws, use a screw with a slightly rounded top and a nylon mirror washer.